abaymimi/lucent-flow/CONTRIBUTING.md

 ## License

-By contributing to Lucent, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to Lucent-Flow, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
 ```